 As you can see, it helps to market your product/service to Indians in their respective mother tongues.
-However, localizing it ensures that they become your loyal customers.
-Let’s take a look at some more reasons why you must translate and localize your products/services for the Indian market:
+However, localising it ensures that they become your loyal customers.
+Let’s take a look at some more reasons why you must translate and localise your products/services for the Indian market:

 Unlike their American menu, which has 29 items, China’s KFC lists 50 items on its menu.
 They changed their marketing tactics, too.
 China’s KFC marketed itself as a place where family moments are created.
 On the other hand, America’s KFC focused on just being a take out place.

 Wouldn’t you appreciate selecting from a menu that is in your native language and has been carefully crafted to suit your taste?
 Similarly, it makes a massive difference to the customers visiting a restaurant.

 2) Appeal to your audience with the right cultural references

 Each language holds the key to culture.
 Your native language might have certain connotations for colours, commonly-used terms, and phrases – which makes it unique.
 These differences exist because each culture interprets things differently.
 For instance, you don’t see the colour white in some Indian celebrations as it typically stands for mourning in specific Indian sub-communities.
 This is unlike the Western culture wherein white is considered pure – the bride wears white.